-Around the world, people and governments are committed to achieving a sub 2°C future.
+This is a story about the range of steps needed to achieve a sub 2°C future.
 We know it can happen.

 So we're setting the journey out as if it's a diary of events - humanity's achievements up to 2050.